jorgenschaefer/elpy/docs/ide.rst

    With a prefix argument, Elpy will skip all the guessing and just prompt the user for a string to look up in pydoc.

-   Documentation buffer will be automatically updated with symbol at point or with the currently selected company candidate.
+If the `autodoc` module is enabled (not the case by default) the documentation is automatically updated with the symbol at point or the currently selected company candidate.

 .. option:: elpy-autodoc-delay

    The idle delay in seconds until documentation is updated automatically.
-   If nil, disable automatic update of the documentation buffer.

 Testing